kimdhamilton/kimdhamilton.github.io/_posts/2022-10-01-drivers_license_deep_dive.md

 ---
 layout: post
 title: Driver's License Deep Dive
-categories: [Identity, Verifiable Credentials, Driver's License]
+categories:
+  - Identity
+  - Verifiable Credentials
+  - Driver's License
 ---

 The previous post requires a belated fast-follow for Driver's License VC modeling fans -- all 3 of you.